 Sourdough Discard Seeded Cracker Ingredients

-I purchased some blue and smoked cheeses to add to our cheese board.
-I also wanted to include marinated olives (recipe coming soon).
-I knew I would need a cracker that could stand up to their strong flavors without getting in the way.
-I therefore crafted a soft wheat seeded cracker to make the crackers sturdy and crisp.
+I purchased some blue and smoked cheeses to add to this particular cheese board.
+And I added marinated olives (recipe coming soon).
+I knew I would need a cracker that would stand up to strong flavors without getting in the way.
+So I crafted a soft wheat-seeded cracker to make the crackers sturdy and crisp.

-I used discard in the seeded crackers recipe because I use it in most of my baking.
-The sourdough can be active or discard, though I ferment my sourdough discard seeded crackers to make them more digestible and flavorful.
+I used discard in the seeded crackers recipe.
+You can use active or discard in this recipe.
+I ferment these seeded crackers to make them more digestible and flavorful.

 Why Use Soft Wheat in These Seeded Sourdough Crackers?

-Soft wheat flour plays a key role in texture, flavor, and crispness in these sourdough discard seeded crackers.
-Unlike hard wheat varieties (which are higher in protein and better suited for bread-making), soft wheat has a lower protein content, typically around 8-10%, which makes it ideal for baked goods that need a tender, delicate texture rather than chewiness.
+Soft wheat flour plays a key role in texture, flavor, and crispness in the sourdough seeded crackers.
+Soft wheat has a lower protein content.
+Unlike hard wheat varieties, it has more protein and is better suited for bread-making.
+The protein content is typically around 8-10%.
+This makes it ideal for baked goods that need a tender, delicate texture.
+Baked goods need tenderness rather than chewiness.

 1. Texture Benefits